 The Addison Kelly Memorial Scholarship Fund was created in 2022 by the Kelly family to enable persons in Cayman who have a desire to help people struggling with mental illnesses do so.
 It is available to eligible students interested in pursuing a post-graduate degree or other formal certification in the field of mental health from an accredited overseas institution.
 Administered by the Alex Panton Foundation, all proceeds from the Addison Kelly Butterfly 5k go toward the fund.
-The first scholarship was awarded in 2023.
+The first scholarship was awarded in 2023 and the application process for 2025 is now open.

 Since then, Addi’s family has seen the increased need in the community for more mental health education and awareness, and their desire and motivation to do more in the community in Addi’s name, has both deepened and strengthened.
 Therefore, the decision was made to change the name of the fund to the Addison Kelly Mental Health Education Fund (AKMHEF) so that the initiative’s focus and reach in the community can be expanded beyond just scholarships.
-Mental health first aid training is just one of the programmes that the fund will cover and the training sessions have already begun.
-By the end of 2024, 60 persons in the community are expected to be trained as mental health first aid responders.
+Mental health first aid training is just one of the programmes that the fund now covers.
+At the end of 2024, 90 persons in the community were trained as mental health first aid responders and the classes will continue in 2025.

 The Addison Kelly Mental Health Education scholarship is awarded to individuals seeking a post-graduate degree in the field of mental health from an accredited overseas institution, with annual renewal subject to academic performance.
 The scholarship is administered through the Alex Panton Foundation with support from Addi’s family, and offers CI$25,000 per annum for up to 4 years for Caymanians to pursue post-graduate studies in the fields of psychology, psychiatry or psychotherapy.
 It is awarded every two years (biennially) and recipients must return to work in Cayman for the number of years for which the scholarship was given.
 The opportunity also includes a mentorship with a doctor level psychologist/mental health provider to support the navigation of this journey.